Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 “...Then I am going to Cimbrean.”

 Ayma stood up completely straight from pure surprise.
-“Yulna, is that---?”
+“Yulna, is that - ?”

 “She’s a Sister, Ayma. ***My*** Sister, and she is doing something that will require guidance,” Yulna asserted fiercely, and then softened.
 “Besides.
 I miss her.”